12,855 words, one hour and 30 min, depending on reading speed

 “You serious?
 My — my senior year, I remember wanting like heck to ask her out.
-Didn’t think she had any real interest in me until it was too late.
-Always figured she’d tell me to do the long walk on a short peer.”
+Always figured she’d tell me to do the long walk on a short peer.
+Didn’t ever think she had any real interest in me — until it was too late.“

-George’s expression was half chuckle, half grimace.
+George’s expression was half chuckle, half grimace as he gave a knowing nod.
 “Charlie says she’s ticked off that you were set up and dealt a bad card.
-She never liked Beth one bit, thinks rattlesnakes make better company.
+She never liked Beth one bit, thinks razorbacks make better company.
 Charlie told her you might be interested in somebody like her.
 So guess what?
 She’s got a new job that frees up her weekends.
 She’s driving up here Saturday evening to see you.
 Around seven o’clock.
 If it’s okay with you — how couldn’t it be? — she’ll come up every Saturday evening until you get out.
 Which I hope is sooner than you think.
 I’ll get to cracking on an appeal Monday.
 Judge Parker ain’t getting any younger.
 My boss has a lawyer friend who could handle it.
 I’ll ante up for it.
 Pay me back when you’re rich and famous.”

-He twisted his head toward the clock again to take in the guard, who peered at the farthest table.
+He twisted his head toward the clock again to take in the guard, who eyed the noisy kids at the farthest table.
 “I’ll be back from Chicago late Friday night.
-I’ll meet up with Charlie at the police department and hand over my tied-up cargo of conspirators.”
+Charlie’ll meet me at the police department and I’ll hand over my tied-up cargo of conspirators.”

-His index finger arced down.
+His curved forefinger arced down.
 “I’ll be back here Saturday after I grab some sleep.
-I’ll be gone before Elaine gets here at seven.
-Just want to drop off three hamburgers from that new MacDonald’s restaurant on Main Street.
+No later than six.
+I’ll be out of your hair before Elaine gets here at seven.
+Will let you know how it went.
+And I’m gonna drop off three hamburgers from that new MacDonald’s restaurant on Main Street.
 Tell Elaine the burgers mean the three-you-know-who’s goose is cooked.”

-He pushed his chair back and stood straighter than Eric had seen his muscular, six-foot-four frame in years.
-“You do know, don’t you, some inmates get married in prison?”
-He pushed his eyebrows up.
-“Huh-uh.
-No tease.”
+He pushed out his chair and stood straighter than Eric had seen his brother’s muscular, six-foot-four frame in years.
+“Okay then.
+By the way, you do know, don’t you, some inmates get married in prison?
+Uh-huh, tease you not.”

-He tipped a salute at Eric.
-After Eric returned the gesture, his brother’s powerful, intimidating figure lumbered away, past the guard, and through the visitors’ exit.
+He flipped a two-fingered salute at Eric.
+When Eric returned the gesture, his brother’s powerful, intimidating figure lumbered off, past the guard, who gave him a respectful nod, and through the visitors’ exit.
 He was like somebody who knew his mission in life.
-Eric felt a fleeting twinge of sorrow for Beth and Appleby.

-The guard escorted him back to his cell.
-When the guard left, Eric sat down on his cot.
+The guard escorted him to his cell.
+When he left, Eric sat down on his cot.

 It was true, he’d been a love-struck fool.
 Emphasis on fool.
-He compressed his lips and squinted against the pain of finally admitting to himself that he’d never really loved Beth.
-She’d merely been a means to an end.
-He’d hated her, almost from the beginning.
+He squinted against the pain of admitting he’d never really loved Beth.
+She’d been a means to an end.
 He’d been a starving man grateful to eat out of a garbage can.

 He looked over at the facing wall.
 On a piece of notebook paper that he’d taped up were large words he’d written and underlined, his resolve slow and steady:

-Never again would he compromise himself and let loneliness drive him to do something his mind knew was stupid.
+Never again would he compromise himself and let loneliness drive him to do something he knew deep down was stupid.
 It was better to have nobody than to have somebody only half there, or who didn’t want to be there in the first place.